 - Support to public institutions in the rural sector for the implementation of national policies.

-- The evaluation covers all of FAO's work in Mali during the period 2018-2022.
-Its purpose is to assess:
+The evaluation assessed FAO's work in Mali during the period 2018-2022 and focused on:

 - The relevance of the FAO country programme